This document provides answers to the most frequently asked questions about Cloud Manager in AEM as a Cloud Service.

 myapp-base.ui.content-*.zip includes content under

 /var/workflow.
-In order for the deployment to succeed, permissions for the
+For the deployment to succeed, permissions for the

 sling-distribution-importer under those paths is needed.